artefactual/atom-docs/user-manual/administer/settings.rst

 ..
 TIP::

-   While this setting sets a default global limit per repository, an indiviual upload limit can also be set by an :term:`administrator` on a per-repository basis, from the :term:`archival institution` page.
+   While this setting sets a default global limit per repository, an individual upload limit can also be set by an :term:`administrator` on a per-repository basis, from the :term:`archival institution` page.
 For more information, see:
    :ref:`upload-limit`.